Toyota Yaris Cross Review & Prices

 Is the Toyota Yaris Cross a good car?

 You also get a good level of safety and assistance features across the range.
-Adaptive cruise control is standard, as are autonomous emergency braking and lane keep assist.
+Adaptive cruise control is standard, as is autonomous emergency braking and lane keep assist.
 All-round parking sensors are available optionally as part of a pack, and so is blind-spot monitoring.

 It grips well through corners too, and doesn’t roll about too much at all when you press on a bit.
 You wouldn’t call it a particularly fun car to drive, but then entertainment value isn’t really what these sorts of cars are all about anyway.
 Instead, the Yaris Cross focuses on being a handsome, reasonably practical, easy-driving and extremely economical small SUV.